Pacific Northwest National Laboratory Technician in RICHLAND, Washington

 Must be able to produce basic mechanical drawings using 3D CAD software (e.g., SolidWorks, AutoCAD, etc.) needed for shop fabrication.

-Must be able to produce wiring diagrams for control systems and instrument panels using software tools.
+Must be able to produce wiring diagrams using CAD software (i.e. AutoCAD, SolidWorks Electrical, other, etc) for control systems and instrument panels..
 Experience in collecting and recording test data from completed test systems.

 Work as part of a diverse team in establishing test processes for laboratory and field experiments.
 Responsible for operating computer-controlled systems, which requires a basic level of computer skills (file/folder structures, viewing data files, etc.).